SAP-samples/teched2021-DAT161/exercises/ex1/README.md

    - Path: **`/DAT161/XXXX/Sales_Order_0001.csv`**, where XXXX is your User name, for example "/DAT161/TA99/Sales_Order_0001.csv"
    - Mode: **`Append`**
    - Join batches: **`True`**<br><br>

+   Please note that not all cloud storages do natively support **Append** functionality and you should check the write file approach in your project based on your requirements as well as supported functionality of your favorit cloud storage.
+In this case we choose **Append** mode for simplification reasons of this excercise.<br><br>
 ![](/exercises/ex1/images/ex1-045b.JPG)<br><br>

 13.	***Save*** your Pipeline.